 Pantry Cook Salary

-An average Pantry Cook in the United States can expect to take home roughly $10.94 per hour.
-Approximately one-fourth get medical and dental insurance, and roughly one in six get vision plans, too.
-Male Pantry Cooks are just a bit more common among those who completed the questionnaire than females ones, with male workers composing 52 percent of the field.
-Most Pantry Cooks like their work and job satisfaction is high.
+Pay for Pantry Cooks in the United States sits in the ballpark of $10.97 per hour.
+Job satisfaction for Pantry Cooks is high.
+Slightly less than a third receive medical and dental insurance and nearly one-sixth get vision insurance.
+Male Pantry Cooks are just a bit more common among those who completed the questionnaire than females ones, with male workers composing 51 percent of the field.
+This snapshot results from replies to PayScale's salary survey.

 |Total Pay (|